asalavaty/influential/vignettes/Vignettes.md

 **IHS** : `IHS` is the first integrative method for the identification of network hubs.
-The `IHS` formula integrates three network centrality meassure including degree centrality, betweenness centrality, and neighborhood connectivity in such a way that both synergize their effects and remove their biases.
+The `IHS` formula integrates three network centrality measure including degree centrality, betweenness centrality, and neighborhood connectivity in such a way that both synergize their effects and remove their biases.